SteffenMauceri/Aerosol-Retrieval-from-Hyperspectral-observations/README.md

   2. run NN_for_AerosolRetrieval.py
   3. run NN_for_verification.py

- To analyze the results run the follwoing programs in Matlab in no particular order
-  1. run compare_AVIRIS_CAMS.m (comparison to CAMS aerosol model)
-  2. run compare_AVIRIS_MODIS.m (comparison to MODIS aerosol retrieval)
-  3. run PlotAVIRIS.m (plot spatially resolved aerosol retrieval for AVIRIS scene)

-  note: the full data can be made available upon request.
+  note: the full training data can be made available upon request.
 Shortened datasets are provided.